census-instrumentation/opencensus-specs/trace/HTTP.md

-# HTTP
+# HTTP Trace

 This document explains tracing of HTTP requests with OpenCensus.

 ## Spans

 Implementations MUST create a span for outgoing requests at the client and a span for incoming requests at the server.

 Span name is formatted as:

 * /$path for outgoing requests.
 * /($path|$route) for incoming requests.

 If route cannot be determined, path is used to name the the span for outgoing requests.

 Port MUST be omitted if it is 80 or 443.